ericwq/examples/tty/client.md

 - `output_new_frame()` gets `new_state` (the `Framebuffer`) from the state saved in `received_states`.
 - `new_state` is of type `Terminal::Framebuffer`.
 - `output_new_frame()` calls `overlays.apply()` to apply `new_state` to local overlays.
+- TODO : how does the overlay works?
 - `output_new_frame()` calls [`display.new_frame()`](#how-to-calculate-frame-buffer-difference) to calculate minimal `diff` from where we are.
 - `output_new_frame()` writes the `diff` to `STDOUT_FILENO`.
 - `output_new_frame()` sets `repaint_requested` to true.